Gross and Net Income

 - Social Contributions

-- the general social contribution (CSG) is payable by individuals living in France and who benefit from the compulsory health insurance
+- the general social contribution (CSG), payable by individuals living in France who benefit from the compulsory health insurance

-- the contribution to the social debt (CRDS) applies to earnings and to income from wealth.
+- the contribution to the social debt (CRDS), applied to earnings and to income from wealth.
 The territorial scope of the CRDS is the same as the CSG.
 CRDS is paid by individuals living in France who benefit from a compulsory insurance scheme

 The median gross income in Paris is 4,000 EUR per month.
 According to the results of our survey, with this salary a single person with no dependants is likely to: